Orthogonal polynomials of several variables: Relation between orthogonal polynomials on classical domains

 Essentially all properties of orthogonal polynomials for $W_T$ can be deduced from the corresponding results for $W_B$.
-In particular, all results in Subsection \ref{sec:OPsimplex} can be deduced from the corresponding results with respect to $W_\kappa$ in \eqref{W_kBd}.
-Combining with the Subsection \ref{sec:ball-sphere}, there is also a correspondence between orthogonal polynomials on the simplex and those on the sphere.

-{\it Further results and references}.
-The relation between orthogonal polynomials on these two domains was studied in \cite{Xu98c}.
+In particular, all results in \S\ref{sec:OPsimplex} can be deduced from the corresponding results with respect to $W_\kappa$ in \eqref{W_kBd}.
+In combination with \S\ref{sec:ball-sphere} there is also a correspondence between orthogonal polynomials on the simplex and those on the sphere. \paragraph{Further results and references}\quad The relation between orthogonal polynomials on the ball and on the simplex was studied in \cite{Xu98c}.
 The details on orthogonal systems for the classical weight functions were worked out in \cite{Xu01b}.
 The connection extends to other aspects of analysis, including orthogonal expansion, approximation, and numerical integration.